bevyengine/bevy-website/content/learn/book/graphics/rendering-internals/technical-summary.md

 drives the rendering work done each frame.

-The render sub-app has two schedules, called [`ExtractSchedule`] and [`Render`] (the inconsistent naming avoids conflict with the `Extact` system parameter, which we will talk about later).
+The render sub-app has two schedules, called [`ExtractSchedule`] and [`Render`] (the inconsistent naming avoids conflict with the `Extract` system parameter, which we will talk about later).
 The extract schedule is executed during the `extract` function (which we discussed on the ecs preliminaries), and allows access to both the main world and the render world.
 The render schedule is the